nicholassm/disruptor-rs/README.md

 # Roadmap

+1. Add a Sleeping Wait Strategy.
-1. Support for batch publication.
+2. Support for batch publication.
-2. Verify correctness with Miri.
+3. Verify correctness with Miri.
-3. Write benchmarks comparing this library to e.g. Crossbeam and the standard Rust channels.
+4. Write benchmarks comparing this library to e.g. Crossbeam and the standard Rust channels.
-4. Support for multiple consumers/event processor threads including interdependencies.
+5. Support for multiple consumers/event processor threads including interdependencies.